Jvincent100/2.18-LAB-Input-and-formatted-output-House-real-estate-summary/README.md

-2.18 LAB: Input and formatted output: House real estate summary Sites like Zillow get input about house prices from a database and provide nice summaries for readers.
+<h1>2.18 LAB: Input and formatted output: House real estate summary</h1>
+Sites like Zillow get input about house prices from a database and provide nice summaries for readers.
 Write a program with two inputs, current price and last month's price (both integers).
 Then, output a summary listing the price, the change since last month, and the estimated monthly mortgage computed as (currentPrice * 0.051) / 12 (Note: Output directly, do not store in a variable, and end with a newline).

 Ex: If the input is: